Don des vaisseaux

-The don des vaisseaux (English: gift of the vessels) was a subscription programme launched by French statesman Étienne François de Choiseul, Duke of Choiseul, in 1761 to rebuild the French Navy to make up for the losses it suffered in the Seven Years' War.
+The don des vaisseaux (English: gift of ships of the line) was a subscription programme launched by the French statesman Étienne François de Choiseul, Duke of Choiseul in 1761 to rebuild the French Navy and make up for the losses it suffered in the Seven Years' War.
 Under the terms of the programme, the French public was encouraged to contribute funds for the construction of ships of the line.
 The programme raised 13 million livres from provinces, cities, institutions and private individuals, which were used to build 18 ships of the line for the French navy, including two first-rates, Ville de Paris and Bretagne.

 All ships built under the programme were named either after their donors or qualities the donors wished to be associated with.
 Some ship names fell out of political favour during the French Revolution and were renamed between 1792 and 1794 under the National Convention's direction; in turn, some of the new names became politically unacceptable after the Thermidorian Reaction and were again changed in 1795.
 The success of the programme encouraged the French state to renew it on several occasions, including from 1782 to 1790 and again during the French Revolutionary and Napoleonic Wars.